robvanuden/web/source/getting-started.md

 1. Download or update the _nuget.exe_
 3. Restore dependencies for the build project
-2. Download and execute _Nuke.MSBuildLocator_ which locates the MSBuild executable (Windows only)
+2. Download and execute _Nuke.MSBuildLocator_ which locates the MSBuild executable (only required for Windows)
 4. Compile and execute the build project

 We also provide a couple of parameters, which can be applied with a dash prefix (i.e., `-parameter value`):